dino4l/FaceMaskDetector/README.md

 # FaceMaskDetector
-Repository is dedicated to face mask detection project
+Repository is dedicated to face mask detection project using convolutional neural network